 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in India, read the UK Science and Innovation Network Country Snapshot here.

-To promote international collaboration on Science and Innovation, the Department for Business, Innovation and Skills and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in 28 countries around the world.
+To promote international collaboration on Science and Innovation, Department for Business, Energy & Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in 28 countries around the world.